derUli/ip_login/README.md

 ## What is ip_login?

-ip_login is an UliCMS module for logging in Users based on their ip address.
-When a client with the IP address [ip address] accesses your UliCMS backend [user name] will automatically get logged in without the need to fill the login form.
-If a user is authenticated by his ip address the logout button is disabled, since it won't work in this case.
+ip_login is an UliCMS module for logging in Users based on their IP address.
+When a client with the IP address [IP address] accesses your UliCMS backend [user name] will automatically get logged in without the need to fill the login form.
+If a user is authenticated by his IP address the logout button is disabled, since it won't work in this case.
 If the IP address of a ip authenticated user changes he will get logged out.

 ip_login will coexist with other authentication modules and methods.